anandsuresh/sse4_crc32/README.md

             Pure JS based CRC32 (table-based): 1968ms.
             Pure JS based CRC32 (direct): 8220ms.

-As you can see, the SSE4_CRC32 library is about **31.74** times faster than the pure JS library!
+The results clearly show that the SSE4_CRC32 library is about **31.74** times faster than the pure JS library!

 ## Installation